Nnnate423/Golang_Notes/README.md

             2. allocation location/space
             3. ini PCB (state=new)
             4. set queue pointer -> start queueing
+    * switching
+        * Done in Linux schedule() function
+        * Switch the Page Global Directory(which points to PML4E) to install a new address space
+        * Switch the Kernel Mode stack and the hardware context using the switch_to macro
+        * Two task may have same cr3 if they belong to same task
+        * Different cr3 val points to diff page global dir -> which translate to different physical addr

 * Thread
     * unit of scheduling
     * System level -> windows